It’s May. Here’s what the picture for renters in Vancouver looks like:

 Remember when Premier John Horgan told us we should negotiate in good faith with our landlords for rent reductions?
 For 60% of renters, there was no relief to be found and they took on debt, drained savings, or missed paying rent.

 Are you concerned about the situation for renters or struggling financially yourself?
-Take the province's survey on their response to the crisis here.
-Be sure to write in the survey that the following needs to happen:
+Sign the petition to make renters whole.

 Need information about your rights or looking to take action by organizing your building for a better outcome for renters?
 Visit our resources page here.